-In case of a Windows virtual machine, Azure Site Recovery disables the VMware tools during failover.
-During failback of the Windows virtual machine, the VMware tools are re-enabled.
+In the case of a Windows virtual machine, Site Recovery disables the VMware tools during failover.
+During failback of the Windows virtual machine, the VMware tools are reenabled.

 Reprotect from on-premises to Azure

-After failback finishes and you have initiated commit the recovered virtual machines in Azure are deleted.
+After failback finishes and you have started commit, the recovered virtual machines in Azure are deleted.
 Now, the virtual machine is back on the on-premises site, but it won’t be protected.
 To start to replicate to Azure again, do the following:

-- In Vault > Setting > Replicated items, select the virtual machines that have failed back, and then click Re-Protect.
+- Select Vault > Setting > Replicated items, select the virtual machines that failed back, and then select Re-Protect.

-- Give the value of the process server that needs to be used to send data back to Azure.
+- Enter the value of the process server that needs to be used to send data back to Azure.

-- Click OK to begin the reprotect job.
+- Select OK to begin the reprotect job.

-After the reprotect job finishes, the virtual machine is replicating back to Azure, and you can do a failover to move your virtual machines to Azure again.
+After the reprotect job finishes, the virtual machine replicates back to Azure, and you can do a failover to move your virtual machines to Azure again.